zenodeapp/shielded-swap/README.md

   "osmoChainId": string,
   "namRpc": string,
   "osmoRpc": string,

-  "namTransparent": string,
-  "namShielded": string,
-  "namViewingKey": string,
-  "osmoAddress": string,
+  "osmoPoolId": number,
   "namDenom": string,
-  "namAddress": string,
   "namIbc": string,
   "namChannel": string,
   "osmoChannel": string,

-  "osmoPoolId": number
+  "namTransparent": alias,
+  "namViewingKey": alias,
+  "namShielded": address,

+  "osmoKey": alias,
+  "osmoAddress": string
 }
 ```

-### Format

-See the [_config.example.json](/config/_config.example.json)-file for an example on what the keys should have as values.
-Here below follows some extra information for certain key(s):
+> `alias` and `address` are both strings but should explicitly be _aliases_ or _addresses_!

 #### shieldedBroken

 `shieldedBroken` should only be set to `true` if the Namada chain isn't able to perform a _shielded_ IBC transfer to an external chain (the reject VP issue).
-What this does is tell the wizard to use the _transparent address_ for the initial transfer of NAAN/OSMO from Namada to Osmosis instead.
+What this does is tell the wizard to use the _transparent address_ for the **initial transfer** of NAAN/OSMO from Namada to Osmosis instead.

 #### namRpc and osmoRpc

 Make sure to also include the port number for `osmoRpc`, else `osmosisd` won't let transactions through.
 Possibly also the case for `namRpc`.

+#### osmoKey and osmoAddress

+Make sure to let these two point to the same address.

 </br>